rvarun11/google-file-system/systemdesign.md

     1. The chunk servers will be naive (no periodic heartbeats) and they'll only be used for Reading/Writing data from disk.
     2. Data will be not cached.
     3. Their location will be stored beforehand and will be accessible by the master.
+    4. All replicas are given equal priority, instead of

 5. Ability to handle faults by completing the operation in progress even if one chunk server goes down.

+### Language Specifications
+Due to time constraints, simplicity was favoured over a complex design as in the actual GFS.
+For this, I decided to choose Python and RPyC instead of using something like C++ and gRPC.